band-lang/auth_service/CONTRIBUTING.md

 # Contributing to Auth Service

 Thanks for your interest in contributing!
-This project is currently in a **frozen** state (the maintainer is focused on other work), but issues and pull requests are still welcome and will be reviewed as time allows.
+This project is currently is main for owner, but issues and pull requests are still welcome and will be reviewed as time allows.

 ## Getting Started